 * All skeins are dyed in very small batches using professional grade acid dyes and citric acid.
 All colors are custom mixed, i.e., no dye is used straight out of the jar.
 OF yarns are dyed using a variety of techniques.
 Some examples are hand-painting, low water immersion, and kettle dyeing.
 After the dyeing process, skeins are soaked in a gentle wool wash, rinsed, air dried, and re-skeined.

 * When using multiple skeins in a project, it is usually a good idea to alternate skeins every couple of rows.
 Skeins dyed in the same colorway will vary slightly from one another, even though they are dyed using the same color formula and application method.
 The look of hand dyed yarn can vary from semi-solid to quite variegated.
-Speckles and/or little spots of color may be present in some colorways and are part of the charm and character of hand dyed yarn.
+Speckles and/or little spots of color may be present in some colorways and are part of the character of hand dyed yarn.
 Fiber content also produces subtle to striking differences in the way a colorway looks.
 It's best to purchase enough yarn for a project at one time to ensure that the skeins blend together well.

 * Unfortunately, joins are part of the milling process.
 The number of joins in a skein can vary from none to one or two.